sparsh-b/ARIAC/docs/competition/log_files.rst

     .. admonition:: Generating state.log
         :class: attention

-        :file:`state.log` is only generated if the following entry is added to the trial file:
+        :file:`state.log` is only generated if the following entry is present in the trial file:

         .. code-block:: yaml